 With the new real-time tracking system, managers were able to back up the registration staff when the system flagged bad or missing information.
 Such information often sparks a back-and-forth cycle between insurer, patient and hospital, especially with low-dollar accounts that are not specifically assigned to a person in collections.
 If not resolved, those bills mount quickly and often end up as bad debt.
 With the patient still in-house, that bad data can be corrected quickly before billing, thus reducing denials, says Ridling.
 “We did a whole plethora of training on the front end so that we can track patients through the system.”

 Similarly, managers learned how clinicians were entering information into the system to help correct errors.
 As part of the new software system implementation, Baptist created a patient access dashboard “with key indicators we could monitor on a weekly basis,” Ridling says.
 At the same time, Baptist called weekly revenue cycle meetings that included clinical directors, the unit (hospital) CFO, the director of patient access and representatives from medical records, case management and the central business office.
+No surprises

 CFOs’ disdain for surprises should be classified as one of the laws of physics.
 Baptist is trying to limit such surprises with a regular report called a “bad debt pre-list.”
 Individual hospital CFOs can look at that weekly report to get an early indicator of any potential spikes, says Ridling.